Anne Ward (suffragist): Wellington

 As a member of the Primitive Methodist church, she was expected to take an active role in social outreach along with religious conversion efforts.
 As part of a fundraising effort to support the women and children of soldiers away fighting in the Crimean War, a Ladies Charity Bazaar was held in the Athenaeum on 1 May 1855, and Mrs. Ward was listed as a stall holder.

 A year later, Dudley Ward became a Member of the House of Representatives in New Zealand's second parliament, serving for the Wellington Country electorate.
 They lived in a leased house in Thorndon Flat but within three years they had bought a house in Wellington Terrace.
 She grew ill.
 C.W.
 Richmond dined with the Wards in September 1857 and soon afterward wrote to his wife: "Mrs. Ward has been very pretty but looks exhausted by illness."
 She was still sick months later: Judge Ward wrote to his colleague Sir John Hall in March 1858 to explain why he cannot come to Auckland, saying he was busy with district court dates but also "partly on account of Mrs. Ward's state of health, which is so precarious that I dare not leave the Province for any long period, which of course renders her completely unable to travel."
-She might have been suffering from diabetes which could cause the early onset of glomerulonephritis (GN), at the time called Bright's Disease and which eventually caused her death.
-Symptoms of chronic GN include anemia, high blood pressure, swelling in the ankles and face, abdominal swelling and pain as well as frequent nosebleeds.
+She might have had diabetes which could cause the early onset of glomerulonephritis (GN), at the time called Bright's Disease and which eventually caused her death.